-New lipid screening guidelines for children overly aggressive, researchers sayJuly 23rd, 2012 in Pediatrics /
+New lipid screening guidelines for children overly aggressive, researchers sayJuly 23, 2012 in Medicine & Health / Pediatrics

 Recent guidelines recommending cholesterol tests for children fail to weigh health benefits against potential harms and costs, according to a new commentary authored by three physician-researchers at UCSF.